 Office Hours: Instructors are required to schedule one office hour per week for every course they teach.
 If an illness or emergency makes it impossible to be present for office hours, the instructor will notify students and the English Department secretary.

-Communication with Students: Every UNO instructor has a mailbox in ASH 192 and a UNO email account.
+Communication with Students: Every UNO instructor has a mailbox in ASH 192 and a Lotus Notes email account.
 Instructors will provide their email address on the course syllabus and will check both their departmental mailbox and their email regularly (at least once before every class meeting).

 Blackboard: The course syllabus should be posted on Blackboard.
 Instructors may use other Blackboard features such as online discussion and grading or not, as they prefer.